-During natural disasters, conflicts, and other emergencies, the sexual and reproductive health needs of youth are often unmet.
+During natural disasters, conflicts, and other emergencies, the reproductive health needs of youth are often unmet.
 Of the nearly 100 million people in need of humanitarian assistance in the world, 26 million are women or adolescent girls of reproductive age.
 Natural and man-made emergencies can disrupt the family, social, and economic structures that young people depend on, placing them at risk of poverty, violence, sexual exploitation, and abuse.
-In situations where education and health services are lacking or have been suspended, young people are left without access to sexual and reproductive health (SRH) information and services, yet in these circumstances, they face higher SRH risks like sexually transmitted infections (STIs), HIV infection, unwanted pregnancy, and unsafe abortion.
+In situations where education and health services are lacking or have been suspended, young people are left without access to reproductive health (RH) information and services, yet in these circumstances, they face higher RH risks like sexually transmitted infections (STIs), HIV infection, unwanted pregnancy, and unsafe abortion.

 State of the World’s Population: Shelter from the Storm: A Transformative Agenda for Women and Girls in a Crisis-prone World